omeatai/src-Business-Analysis/README.md

       - The Data type is alphanumeric data.
       - The length is minimum eight, maximum 16.
     <br> &ensp; <br>
     - 9. Is the password field a required field?
 What is the data type?
 What is data length?
-      -
+Is the data encrypted?
+      - yes, It's a required field.
+      - The Data type is alphanumeric data.
+      - The length is minimum eight, maximum 16.
+      - yes, The data should be encryped and not in plain-text.
+    <br> &ensp; <br>
+    - 10. Is the re-enter password field a required field?
+What is the data type?
+What is data length?
+Is the data encrypted?
+      - yes, It's a required field.
+      - The Data type is alphanumeric data.
+      - The length is minimum eight, maximum 16.
+      - yes, The data should be encryped and not in plain-text.
+    <br> &ensp; <br>
+    - 11. Is the SSN field a required field?
+What is the data type?
+What is data length?
+      - yes, It's a required field.
+      - The Data type is alphanumeric data.
+      - The length is minimum eight, maximum 16.
   - Ability for the user to login

 ![image](https://github.com/omeatai/src-Business-Analysis/assets/32337103/5193ed92-c8e6-4eaa-85f8-1c5ef4c4f225)